filecoin-project/filecoin-docs/content/en/basics/interplanetary-consensus/overview/index.md

 ## Components

 The IPC project is split into two main components, which we briefly describe here.
-- [The hierarchical consensus framework]({{< relref "basics/interplanetary-consensus/hierarchical-consensus">}}), consisting of the base protocol, the actors, the ipc-agent, and the eudico node
+- [The hierarchical consensus framework]({{< relref "basics/interplanetary-consensus/hierarchical-consensus">}}), consisting of the base protocol, the actors, the ipc-agent, and the eudico node.
-- [The Trantor consensus algorithm]({{< relref "basics/interplanetary-consensus/mir-and-trantor">}}), implemented atop the Mir framework
+- [The Trantor consensus algorithm]({{< relref "basics/interplanetary-consensus/mir-and-trantor">}}), implemented atop the Mir framework.

 ## Public testnet

-[Spacenet]({{< relref "networks/spacenet/details">}}) is an early builder testnet for Interplanetary Consensus, Mir, and Trantor focused on high throughput and low latency with smart contract capabilities.
+[Spacenet]({{< relref "networks/spacenet/details">}}) is an early builder testnet for Interplanetary Consensus, Mir, and Trantor.
+It provides high throughput and low latency with FEVM support.

 ## Support

 The [IPC Agent repository](https://github.com/consensus-shipyard/ipc-agent) features extensive documentation on how to get started with IPC.
 We recommend that you start your journey there.

 If you have questions, ideas, or wish to get involved, join the [Filecoin Slack workspace](https://filecoin.io/slack/) and meet us in the following channels:
-- `#ipc-help`, for any questions and as a general entry point to the world of IPC
+- `#ipc-help`, for any questions and as a general entry point to the world of IPC.
-- `#ipc-announcements`, for relevant announcements related to the software and network
+- `#ipc-announcements`, for relevant announcements related to the software and network.
-- `#ipc-dev`, for development discussions
+- `#ipc-dev`, for development discussions.
-- `#ipc-docs`, for documentation discussions
+- `#ipc-docs`, for documentation discussions.